 Haggis

-The country's national dish, has a reputation that usually precedes it, even with first-time visitors, many of whom are predisposed to dislike it because of its description.
-More adventurous eaters often find it quite tasty; anyone who likes sausage won't find haggis that different.
-It's a large sausage or pudding made from oatmeal and meat mixed with suet, onion and spices.
-Traditionally it was cooked in a sheep's stomach, but today it is usually prepared in a modern synthetic skin and often served with 'neeps and tatties' (mashed turnips and potato).
+Traditionally, it was cooked in a sheep’s stomach, but today it is usually prepared in a modern synthetic skin and often served with ‘neeps and tatties’ (mashed turnips and potatoes).
 There is also a vegetarian version.

 Breakfast

-Besides fresh fruit, juices, cereals, eggs, bacon, sausage, rolls and jams, Scottish breakfasts often feature porridge (a hot oatmeal dish), smoked fish such as kippers (herring) and haddock, and tomatoes or mushrooms.
+Besides fresh fruit, juices, cereals, rolls and jams, Scottish breakfasts often feature porridge (a hot oatmeal dish), smoked fish such as kippers (herring) or Arbroath Smokies (haddock).

-The fish is usually haddock which is battered or served in breadcrumbs.
-In the best establishments, you’ll have a short wait as your order is freshly cooked then served with chips (thick-cut French fries).
+The fish is usually haddock, which is battered or served in breadcrumbs.
+At the best establishments, you’ll have a short wait as your order is freshly cooked and then served with thick-cut French fries (chips).
 If you are dining in a coastal community, you’ll find this rustic experience to be a culinary delight!

 Discover more about the excellent seafood available in Scotland with our Guide to the best seafood in Scotland blog.